eclipse-sumo/sumo.website/content/conference.md

     <button type="button" class="close" data-dismiss="alert">&times;</button>
     <b>Important notice</b>
     <br>
+    Participation at this year’s conference will be <b>free</b> of charge!<br>
-    Due to the Coronavirus crisis and the measures imposed, the SUMO User Conference 2020 has been rescheduled and is going to be <strong>virtual</strong>.<br>
+    Due to the Coronavirus crisis and the measures imposed, the SUMO User Conference 2020 is going to be <strong>virtual</strong>.
-    <b>New date: 26-28 October 2020</b>.
+    Save the date: <b>26-28 October 2020</b>.
 </div>

 <!-- head image -->